3D Brain and Heart Volume Generative Models: A Survey: Background

 The GANs training objective can be non-continuous with respect to the generator parameters, resulting in training instability.
-To alleviate this issue, Wasserstein GAN (WGAN)~\cite{ref:wgan} was proposed to leveraged the Wasserstein distance as its objective function.
-To further improve the training stability and generation quality, \cite{ref:wgan_gp} designed WGAN-GP, a GAN variant by adding the gradient penalty in the WGAN training loss.
-The WGAN-GP objective function is as follows:
+To alleviate this issue, Wasserstein GAN (WGAN)~\cite{ref:wgan} was proposed to leverage the Wasserstein distance as its objective function.
+To further improve the training stability and generation quality, \cite{ref:wgan_gp} designed WGAN-GP, a GAN variant, by adding the gradient penalty in the WGAN training loss.
+The WGAN-GP objective function is:

 where $\hat{\rvx}$ are random samples used to calculate the gradient.